tsedio/tsed/docs/tutorials/aws.md

 bootstrap();
 ```
 ::: tip
-You can find a project example with [AWS configurattion here](https://github.com/TypedProject/tsed-example-aws).
+You can find a project example with [AWS configuration here](https://github.com/TypedProject/tsed-example-aws).
 :::

 ::: tip Example